Come along with me as I recap the first half of our trip to the 2018 Walt Disney World Food and Wine Festival!

 We rode the train from the back of the park, and of course no trip to the Magic Kingdom is complete without some version of a Dole Whip!

 For dinner, we tried a new restaurant in Disney Springs called Maria and Enzo’s Ristorante, an Italian style restaurant.
 The food was decent, but I don’t think it was the best Italian food I’ve had.
-Likely as it was our first visit there and the place just opened recently, we would be willing to give it another shot before our final verdict, though.
+There is some of the best italian in jacksonville fl restaurants, according to some sources, so we may have to give that a try and compare, but Italian food is all over, so it is important you take a look around and try out various places as one could be your go-to.
+As it was our first visit there and the place just opened recently, we would be willing to give it another shot before our final verdict, though.

 day four: epcot